-Improving access to education in northwest Pakistan
+Improving access to quality education in northwest Pakistan

 Khyber Pakhtunkhwa Education Sector Programme